lmd-code/lmdjsutils/LmdStorage/README.md

 ### Note 1: `noSave` flag parameter

-Methods that modify the data and write to `localStorage` have an optional `noSave` flag parameter (pass a truthy value) to prevent immediate automatic saving.
+Methods that modify the data and write to `localStorage` have an optional `noSave` flag parameter (boolean) to prevent immediate automatic saving.
 Just remember to call the `saveAll()` method later.

 ### Note 2: `getItems()` method

 The `getItems()` method returns a copy of the internal data `Map` object.
 You can therefore do everything you can with `Map` objects.

 However, it is a *deep copy* and not a reference, so if you update data directly on the returned `Map`, it *will not* update in `localStorage`.
-You can save it back, however, by explicitely passing the `Map` object as a parameter to the `saveAll()` method.
+You can save it back, however, by explicitly passing the `Map` object as a parameter to the `saveAll()` method.

 Useful for if you want a working copy of the data and only want to update the storage under certain circumstances (some sort of user interaction, or example).